Consumer Groups Call on IKEA to Improve Transparency and Put Consumer Safety First

 The Swedish furniture manufacturer has not shared internal records as ordered by a judge

-IKEA is back in the news again and not in a good way.
+IKEA is back in the news again, but it's not in a good way.

-Just over two months after recalling 29 million chests and dressers that posed a serious tip-over hazard and indeed injured and even killed several children, the company has failed to follow a court order to turn over internal documents to an attorney.
+Just a mere two months after recalling 29 million chests and dressers that posed a serious tip-over hazard and indeed injured and even killed several children, the company has failed to follow a court order to turn over internal documents to an attorney.